A morning spent exploring the Gap of Dunloe is one of the most popular things to do in Kerry.

 Need a bike?
 There’s plenty of places to rent every kind of bike in Killarney Town!

 Things to see near the Gap of Dunloe

-One of the beauties of the Gap of Dunloe is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of the Gap of Dunloe is that it’s a short spin away from many of the best things to do in Killarney and beyond.

 Below, you’ll find a handful of things to see and do a stone’s throw from the Gap of Dunloe (plus places to eat and where to grab a post-adventure pint!).